Asifekhlaque/Learn_Javascript/README.md

     }

 # For in loop
-For in loop is used to iterate over the properties of an object
+For in loop is used to iterate over the properties of an <mark>object</mark>

     const obj = {
     prop1: 'value1',